toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 difference compared to having just the default single one.

-I also found out that it is not safe to configure the maximum possible 256 transmit and receive queues in the ethernet adapter policy, while simply relying on the system to adjust the effective number down to what the is actually supported by the hardware.
-That approach works only for service profiles with a single vNIC; the service profile fails to associate if it has two or more vNICs with such a policy.
+I also found out that it is not safe to configure the maximum possible 256 transmit and receive queues in the ethernet adapter policy.
+One might assume that doing so would cause the system to simply adjust the effective number down to the maximum supported by hardware.
+However, that approach works only for service profiles with a single vNIC; the service profile fails to associate if it contains two or more vNICs with such a policy.
 Looking at the FSM status while attempting this, the B200 M2 with the M81KR adapter gets stuck with an error message of `Out of CQ resources`, while the B200 M3 with the VIC 1240 would get `Adapter configDataNicCb(): vnicEthCreate failed`.
-Attempting to reboot them in this state doesn't work either, they just got stuck - the M2 blade entered the EFI shell, while the M3 entered the BIOS Setup utility.
+Attempting to reboot them in this state didn't work either, they just got stuck - the M2 blade entered the EFI shell, while the M3 entered the BIOS Setup utility.

-Thus my conclusion is that the optimal number of receive and transmit queues to configure in the default ethernet adapter policy is 8+8 for any server conaining an the M81KR or VIC 1240 adapter.
+Thus my conclusion is that the optimal number of receive and transmit queues to configure in the default ethernet adapter policy is 8+8 for any server containing the M81KR or VIC 1240 adapter.
 For other adapter models, attempting a boot with 256+256 queues and a single vNIC is probably a good way to determine the actual hardware limitations (and, by extension, the optimal default values for that particular adapter model).

 In any case, discovering the default UCS behaviour was kind of like coming home after having bought a new sports car with a V8 engine, only to discover that the manufacturer had only bothered to install a spark plug in *one* out its of eight cylinders.
-It's truly a *terrible* default!
+It is truly a *terrible* default!
 If someone at Cisco ever reads this, I'd strongly suggest that the default behaviour would be simply to enable the maximum number of queues supported by the hardware in question.
 That's the only way to unleash the full performance of the hardware, and it is